 NW Clinic for Voice & Swallowing

-The OHSU NW Clinic for Voice and Swallowing was founded 14 years ago and has recently been expanded to provide more services and multi-disciplinary ("one-stop shopping" for your care) providers.
+The OHSU NW Clinic for Voice and Swallowing was founded in 1998 and expanded in 2010 to provide more services and multi-disciplinary providers.
 As part of OHSU - Oregon's only academic health center - we are a leading Northwest center for voice care, swallowing problems, vocal treatment, research and training.

 - State-of-the-art vocal care for those who use their voices professionally